 Renting formal wear is a great alternative if you don’t have anything appropriate in your wardrobe and you’re not anxious to spend even more money just to finish off your education.

 If a suit is not your style just yet, then you can easily get away with some smart dress pants and a blazer.
 This is again a great classically elegant look that you will get lots of wear out of in your future career.

 Last but by no means least, don’t forget about your shoes.
 You need to polish up those lace-up dress shoes for the occasion.
 No sneakers are allowed.
-We don’t really recommend slip-ons or boots either for a graduation and definitely don’t think you are being defiant by wearing flip-flops!
-A stylish but practical and comfortable pair of black laced shoes is the best option and do make sure that you have thoroughly polished them for the day.
-No dirty scuffed shoes allowed.
+We don’t recommend slip-ons or boots either for a graduation and definitely don’t think you’re being defiant by wearing flip-flops!
+A stylish but practical and comfortable pair of black laced shoes are the best option and do make sure that you have thoroughly polished them for the day.
+No dirty, scuffed shoes allowed.
 Whichever shoes you do go for, it’s also a good idea to coordinate your belt too, so black with black, not black with brown if you really want to look the part.

 Remember to smile

-Your graduation day is an important rite of passage and you really do need to ensure that you look your absolute smartest.
-There will be friends and family taking copious amounts of photographs to commemorate the day so you want to both make and create a classy impression that lasts.
+Your graduation day is an important rite of passage, and you do need to ensure that you look your absolute smartest.
+There will be friends and family taking copious amounts of photographs to commemorate the day, so you want to both make and create a classy impression that lasts.